cs3157-borowski/guides/git.md

 submitting your code.

-This tutorial covers not only the basic git operations that you need, but also the workflow between you and the TAs -- from our preparation of an assignment all the way to the grading of your submissions by the TAs.
+This tutorial covers not only the basic git operations that you need, but also the workflow between you, the TAs, and your partner -- from our preparation of an assignment all the way to the grading of your submissions by the TAs.
 Even if you are already familiar with git, you may find the description of the workflow helpful.

+# Setting Up and Configuring Your Git Environment

+Before we are able to begin, make sure you follow the following instructions.

 ## Set `EDITOR` environment variable